 Tribulation Force: The Continuing Drama of Those Left Behind (1996)

 Has been made into three direct-to-video films, the first of which saw a brief theatrical release the week after the video hit the stores.
-It's also spun off into graphic novels, a series of young adult novels (with teen protagonists experiencing these events in their own way), and even a PC game, which has a sequel due out soon.A reboot of the film franchise has also been announced, directed by Vic Armstrong and starring Nicolas Cage, Ashley Tisdale, and Chad Michael Murray.There is a blog which has been doing an in-depth analysis and criticism of the books and authors, practically page-by-page (beginning here).
-Though this anaylsis is not the only focus of the blog, it has been going on for nigh-on ten years, occupies 28 pages of blog all by itself, and is only on book three.
+It's also spun off into graphic novels, a series of young adult novels (with teen protagonists experiencing these events in their own way), and even a PC game, which has a sequel due out soon.A reboot film of the first book is set to be released in theaters on October 3, 2014, directed by Vic Armstrong and starring Nicolas Cage, Cassi Thomson, and Chad Michael Murray.There is a blog which has been doing an in-depth analysis and criticism of the books and authors, practically page-by-page (beginning here).
+Though this analysis is not the only focus of the blog, it has been going on for nigh-on ten years, occupies 28 pages of blog all by itself, and is only on book three.

 Satan: You dare suggest you have anything to offer me besides your pathetic frame?!
 You are drunk with a power whose source is far beyond your own!
 You are merely a vessel, a tool, a jar of clay for my purposes, and yet you parade yourself as if you had a shred of value!

-Also any scene where the heroes have to talk with Nicolae arguably counts, or at least it is treated with the same degree of dread by the act of conversing with such an prime agent of evil.
+Also any scene where the heroes have to talk with Nicolae counts, or at least it is treated with the same degree of dread by the act of conversing with such a prime agent of evil.

-Adaptation Dye Job: Blond-haired Chloe Steele, Buck Williams, and Nicolae Carpathia in the books get darker hair in the films.
+Adaptation Dye-Job: Blond-haired Chloe Steele and Nicolae Carpathia in the books get darker hair in the 2000-2005 films.

 After the End: ...well, after the first end.
 The second end is still a while away.
 And not really an ending.